Voljega/ExoDOSConverter/README.md

 >Unzip `!DOSmetadata.zip` to the home dir of the collection, this should create a `eXoDOS/Games/!dos folder`

 - launch with `./ExoDOSConverter.sh` or `./ExoDOSConverter`

-## State of development

-For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
-This will be corrected when possible

-Fully supported distributions are Batocera, Recalbox, Retropie and OpenDingux.

-Next step is to add MiSTer compatibility

 ## RG350